CreoValis/MiniWebSrv/README.md

 The server log object receives method calls for each connection attempt, HTTP request and websocket connection.
 These classes are derived from `HTTP::IServerLog`.

+### Configuration
+Some basic parts of the library can be configured in [HTTP/BuildConfig.h](MiniWebSrv/HTTP/BuildConfig.h) by modifying the constants defined there.
+These include buffer sizes and silent connection timeout.

 ### Websocket support
 Websocket connections are supported through the HTTP connection upgrade